Wooden exterior shutters

 External shutters are fitted to the outside of your house to enhance the appearance.
 External shutters are designed differently than interior shutters because they have to withstand the wind and rain.
 Interior shutters normally have working louvre blades that can be tilted up and down to let the light into your room.
 An external shutter has fixed louvres usually angled downwards so the rain drips off.

-External wooden shutters can be made from Cedar or Larchwood.
-They are engineered for added strength and can be louvred or panelled.
 Most of the time you will find them fixed to houses and used as decorative shutters.
 External shutters can have hinges mounted on them so they can be closed across the window for security and to keep the weather out of your home.